exascale-genomics/mvp-wgs-sv/README.md

    * SAIGE
    * ...
 4. Test each of the tools from the previous set
+   * NVIDIA Clara-Parabricks - Succesfully ran workflow on low coverage whole-genome fastq sequences [[Progress](https://github.com/exascale-genomics/mvp-wgs-sv/blob/main/parabricks_run.md)]
-5. Evaluate outputs - Determine which set of tools are best for our analysis, but be dynamic enough that if new tools come up, we can shift focus.
+6. Evaluate outputs - Determine which set of tools are best for our analysis, but be dynamic enough that if new tools come up, we can shift focus.
 7. Create/test submission engine (i.e. Parsl, Balsam, etc)
    * Look [here](https://www.alcf.anl.gov/files/uram_workflows_performanceworkshop2018.pdf)
    * [Parsl on Polaris](https://github.com/argonne-lcf/user-guides/blob/workflow-docs/docs/polaris/workflows.md)